William Parr, Marquess of Northampton: Marriages

-Death & burial
+Death and burial

 He died on 28 October 1571 at Warwick Priory, without issue, when his only surviving title of Marquess of Northampton became extinct.
-He was buried in the chancel of the Collegiate Church of St Mary, Warwick.
+He was buried in the chancel of the Collegiate Church of St. Mary, Warwick.
 Queen Elizabeth I paid for his funeral and burial.
 His surviving ledger stone is inscribed: William Parr, Marquis of Northampton; Died in Warwick 28 October 1571.
 [Buried] with the ceremonial due [of a] Knight of the Garter to the Order of Queen Elizabeth who bore the expense of the funeral, 2 December 1571.